Nanohoops Scaled Up 100-fold

 Synthetic organic chemist Ramesh Jasti—then in Carolyn R. Bertozzi’s group at Lawrence Berkeley National Laboratory’s Molecular Foundry—and coworkers first synthesized CPPs catalytically in 2008 (C&EN, Dec.
 22, 2008, page 9; J. Am.
 Chem.
 Soc., DOI: 10.1021/ja807126u).
 But the catalysts they used weren’t ideal, and yields of CPPs were low.
 CPPs have remained so difficult to make that they are currently sold commercially for about $100 per milligram.

-Jianlong Xia and Jeffrey W. Bacon in Jasti’s group, now at Boston University, have developed a new catalytic method that boosts the yields of eight- and 10-unit nanohoops by two orders of magnitude.
+Recently, Jianlong Xia and Jeffrey W. Bacon in Jasti’s group, now at Boston University, have developed a catalytic method that boosts the yields of eight- and 10-unit nanohoops by two orders of magnitude.

 Shigeru Yamago of Japan’s Kyoto University, whose group specializes in CPP synthesis, comments that fullerene applications didn’t develop until a way was found to synthesize C60 on a large scale and that CPPs are even more electronically tunable than C60.
 “The large-scale synthesis of CPPs,” he says, “could have a significant impact on materials science and the use of conducting organic molecules.”